wilarN/startup-local-companion/README.md

 # startup-local-comp

-Automation script to startup and stop:
+Automation script to startup and stop in windows (ollama in wsl):
 - Open webui(docker)
 - `ollama serve` in wsl
 - Stable diffusion local webui using `--api` & `--listen`